SALE AGREED

 All photos

 Edward ‘Eddie’ Hall was a British racing driver, born in 1900.
+He was a private owner who built several car for competition.
 He entered the 4½ Litre Bentley into the 24 Hours of Le Mans in 1936, but this race was cancelled.
 After the Second World War, Hall became the first and only man to drive the entire distance solo during the 1950 24 Hours of Le Mans.
 He completed 236 laps, which equals to nearly 3.200km.
 Denis Jenkinson asked him what the toilet arrangements were if he never left the cockpit for 24 hours: Hall replied ‘Green overalls, old boy’!

 Model history